It's Impossible (album)

 It's Impossible is Perry Como's 19th long-play album released by RCA Records in December 1970.
-The album was quickly put together to capitalize on the success of the song, "It's Impossible", which hit the top ten on the Billboard Hot 100 singles chart and number one on the Easy Listening chart in the United States.
+The album was Como's biggest selling LP of the 1970's and was quickly compiled to capitalize on the success of the single, "It's Impossible", which hit the top ten on the Billboard Hot 100 singles chart and number one on the Easy Listening chart in the United States.

 Overview

 With production handled by Ernie Altschuler, Como recorded "It's Impossible" in May 1970, and it was released as a single later in the year.

 It went on to become Como's biggest hit on the Hot 100 in over a decade.
 With this success, Como joined forces with producer Don Costa to record a full album which would include the hit track.
 It was recorded in late November 1970 and released to record stores before the end of the year.

 The additional selections to round out the album primarily focused on contemporary pop and rock ballads of the time with songs that were recorded by acts like the Beatles, Simon and Garfunkel, the Carpenters, and the Partridge Family.
 The album peaked at number 22 on the Billboard Top LP's chart in March 1971, and reached number 13 in the UK in June 1971.